FomTarro/vts-heartrate/README.md

 # Features

+* Support for many heart rate monitors with [<b>Pulsoid</b>](https://www.pulsoid.net) and other input methods!
+* Configurable tinting that scales with pulse!
+* Custom tracking parameters for pulse and breath!

 ## Heartrate Input Methods
 In the interest of being widely accessible, this plugin features a wide set of possible input methods, which you may freely switch between at any time.